Timbobeek/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.

+It is a hook that allows us to add nested routes to an application so that we can change a single parameter in the URL without having to change the full URL.

-1. How would you explain form validation to someone who has never programmed before?
+2. How would you explain form validation to someone who has never programmed before?

+It is a mechanism that lets the user know whether his/her input is acceptable based on the logic of a program being used.
+If the input is not validated, the program might disallow the user to utilize a program's features.

-1. In 1-2 sentences, define end to end testing.
+3. In 1-2 sentences, define end to end testing.

+End-to-end testing covers the entire spectrum of user experience, pretty much everything that any hypothetical user might want to utilize in an app, all supported scenarios.

 ## Instructions